 Rewards.
 There are many rewards credit cards that also offer complimentary travel insurance.
 These products earn points for your everyday card spending, which could then be redeemed for flights, fare upgrades or a wide range of other rewards.

-What are the pros and cons of travel insurance credit cards?
+The pros and cons of credit cards with travel insurance promotions

 Provides essential travel cover.
 If you’re travelling overseas, you’ll need to organise travel insurance.
 Complimentary insurance could provide you with the cover you’ll need if you run into an unforeseen emergency while overseas.